This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - You may need blood tests or a nasal swab test before your procedure.
 You also may need to see a dentist to make sure you do not have an infection.
 This can cause problems after valve surgery.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time and location for each test.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.